osiegmar/FastCSV/README.md

 ## Features

-### Library specific

-- Ultra fast
-- Small footprint
+As one of the most popular CSV libraries for Java on GitHub, FastCSV comes with a wide range of features:

+- Crafted with natural intelligence, :heart:, and AI assistance :sparkles:
+- Enables ultra-fast reading and writing of CSV data
-- Zero runtime dependencies
+- Has zero runtime dependencies
-- Null-free
+- Maintains a small footprint
+- Provides a null-free and developer-friendly API
-- Works with GraalVM Native Image
+- Compatible with GraalVM Native Image
-- OSGi capable
+- Delivered as an OSGi-compliant bundle
+- Actively developed and maintained
+- Well-tested and documented

 ### CSV specific